 The best way to avoid any legal problems is not to download any files from the internet which can be a subject of copyright.
 Besides that, the best practice is always to use VPN, even if it’s just browsing the web.

-Here are the most essential points about all companies:
+Here are the most essential points about both companies: